canton7/RestEase/README.md

 [RestEase is available on NuGet](https://www.nuget.org/packages/RestEase).
 See that page for installation instructions.

+If you're using C# 9 or .NET 5 (or higher), reference [RestEase.SourceGenerator](https://www.nuget.org/packages/RestEase.SourceGenerator) instead.
+See [Using RestEase.SourceGenerator](#using-resteasesourcegenerator) for more information.

 If you're using ASP.NET Core, take a look at [Using HttpClientFactory](#using-httpclientfactory).